scvcrem/scvcrem.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: political scientist based at <a href='https://sps.unibocconi.eu/'>Bocconi University</a>
+subtitle: political sociologist based at <a href='https://sps.unibocconi.eu/'>Bocconi University</a>

 profile:
   align: right